-The Fifth Estate is a research project designed to examine critically the Internet’s role in enabling new forms of democratic social accountability and voice, comparable to the Fourth Estate enabled by the press in an earlier era.
-This work developed out of my 2007 Oxford Inaugural Lecture Through the Network (of Networks) – the Fifth Estate (webcast).
+The best overview of the idea and practice of The Fifth Estate is my recent book with Oxford University Press, entitled The Fifth Estate: The Power Shift of the Digital Age (OUP 2023).
+The Fifth Estate has been a long-term personal research project designed to understand the Internet’s role in enabling new forms of democratic social accountability and voice, comparable to the Fourth Estate enabled by the press in an earlier era.
+I first presented the basic research underpinnings of this work in my 2007 Oxford Inaugural Lecture Through the Network (of Networks) – the Fifth Estate (webcast).
 It is anchored in themes emerging from, and studied through, the Oxford Internet Surveys (OxIS) and related empirical research.
-The concept has been further developed in a series of publications and forms the basis for a set of ongoing spin-off research projects and publications, including a forthcoming book on the Fifth Estate (OUP).
+The concept has been further developed in a series of publications and forms the basis for a set of ongoing spin-off research projects and publications, culminating in my most recent book on the Fifth Estate (OUP 2023).

 The Concept of a Fifth Estate

 The rise of the press, radio, television and other mass media enabled the development of an independent institution: the ‘Fourth Estate’, central to pluralist democratic processes.
 The growing use of the Internet and related digital technologies has created an evolving space for networking individuals to provide a new source of accountability in government, politics and many other sectors of networked societies.
 My work on the Fifth Estate is centred on the emergence and sustainability of this development and why it could challenge the influence of other more established bases of institutional authority, reconfiguring personal and institutional influence in the digital age.